Skip to content

 SILENCE_GAP_MS 600 Silence long enough to close the current segment

 Each closed segment gets a WeSpeaker ResNet152 embedding, compared against the per-call SpeakerRegistry.
-A match reuses that auto ID; otherwise a new auto_N identity is created.
+A match reuses that auto ID; otherwise a new auto_N identity is created after enough speech is available.
+Short unmatched segments reuse the closest established profile without changing its centroid, and each input track has a bounded profile count.
 The WebSocket handler maps auto IDs to database Speaker rows, auto-creating “Participant N” (or “Remote Participant N” for sys_ IDs) rows when a new voice appears.
 A ghost filter (backend/app/services/speaker_ghost_filter.py) defers short one-off segments that would otherwise create a spurious new speaker.

 The default live diarizer is the lightweight VAD+embedding pipeline (LIVE_DIARIZER=lightweight).
 An NVIDIA Sortformer diarizer can be enabled for GPU deployments (see Deployment); backend/app/services/diarizer_factory.py chooses the implementation from runtime configuration.